 Our Partner, Robin Thomson, was recently interviewed on Moody Radio about his book Engaging with Hindus.
 The conversation was part of Equipped with Chris Brooks broadcast in January 2017.
 During the interview Robin explains some Hindu terms and beliefs as well as answering questions from listeners.
 If you’d like to hear what Robin said then click […]

-The next 5:17 Prayer Day will be held on Saturday 29 April 2017 at King’s Cross Baptist Church in Central London.
-There will be news and prayer points from those working with South Asians in the UK and overseas as well as the opportunity to pray into issues that affect South Asians.
+The next 5:17 Day of Prayer will be held on Saturday 4 November 2017 at St John’s House, 652 Alum Rock Road, Birmingham B8 3NS.
+There will be news and prayer points from those working with South Asians in the UK and overseas with plenty of opportunity to pray into issues that affect South Asians.

 The face of Britain is changing.
 There are more people from ‘ethnic minorities’ living in London than those who would describe themselves as ‘white British’.
 In our streets, our work places and our churches we hear languages from around the world.
 And this creates a challenge for our evangelism.
 How do we reach out to […]

-Article by Natalie James Anumati was married at 19.
+Anumati was married at 19.
 A marriage had been arranged for her elder sister but, the day before the wedding, her sister ran away.
 Wanting to save her family from shame, Anumati decided she would be married in her sister’s place.
-The first years of marriage were very difficult.
-When choosing […]

 The church in Nepal is now said to be one of the fastest growing churches in the world.
 When Friends of Nepal did a survey c1958 they found six Nepali speaking believers Now there are estimated to be over two million.
 This growth is mainly due to Nepali believers speaking to their own people rather […]